 Steps for filing a discriminatory action complaint:

-- Contact the Harassment & Discriminatory Action Prevention Unit with the Occupational Health and Safety Division.
+- Contact the Harassment and Discriminatory Action Prevention Unit with the Occupational Health and Safety Division.

 - An intake coordinator will assess the situation and determine if the complaint is considered a discriminatory action case pursuant to Part III of The Saskatchewan Employment Act.